augustojulio/project-nodejs-graphql-express-apollo-api/README.md

 3. Build React app to fetch API data

-4. Add unit tests/end-to-end tests

 ## Next steps (backlog activities)

 Suggestions to improve the project/code

-1.

-2.
+1. Add unit tests/end-to-end tests with Mocha

+2. Deploy the app to Heroku